 Currently, the Nintendo console that is selling is both a mobile and home system, called the Nintendo Switch.

 Instead of focusing so heavily on marketing two different systems, Nintendo is actually focused on creating a theme park, in the vein of Star Wars: Galaxy’s Edge, or Universal Studio’s The Wizarding World of Harry Potter.
 That’s right, at this moment in Universal Studios Japan, they are creating Super Nintendo World.
-A section of the park will be designed as if you are in a Mario-themed world, and below is a press release and music video designed to drum up interest.
+A section of the park will be designed as if you are in a Mario-themed world.

 This park is supposed to be open in time for the 2020 Tokyo Olympics, which will begin July 24th.
 Then, a few years later, in 2023, a fourth park will be opened at Universal Studios Orlando.
 Along with Universal Studios Florida, Islands of Adventure, and the Volcano Bay Water Park, there will also be Universal Epic Universe, which will also include a Nintendo themed area.